AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 -  Self-signed SSL certificates are not supported.
 -  Transport Layer Security (TLS) requirement - PayPal and `repo.magento.com` both require TLS 1.2 or later.

+For Commerce on Cloud infrastructure, see [Fastly configuration](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html) in the _Commerce on Cloud Infrastructure_ guide.

 ### Xdebug

-Use [php_xdebug 2.5.x](https://xdebug.org/download) or later (development environments only; can have an adverse effect on performance).
+For Adobe Commerce and Magento Open Source, use [php_xdebug 2.5.x](https://xdebug.org/download) or later (development environments only; can have an adverse effect on performance).

+For Adobe Commerce on Cloud, see [Configure Xdebug](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/test/debug.html) in the _Commerce on Cloud Infrastructure_ guide.

 >[!NOTE]
 >